 She was deeply religious and felt a calling from God to travel America speaking on slavery and other contemporary issues.
-At 6ft tall she was a striking presence, and used her powerful oratory to awaken the conscience of America to the injustice of slavery and discrimination.
+At 6ft tall, she was a striking presence and used her powerful oratory to awaken the conscience of America to the injustice of slavery and discrimination.

 She was then sold between slave owners a few times, before moving to John Dumont of West Park, New York.
-Unlike previous owners, Dumont was more kindly disposed and her life improved somewhat, though she was harassed by Dumont’s wife.
+Unlike previous owners, Dumont was more kindly disposed and her life improved somewhat, although she was harassed by Dumont’s wife.